crypt4489/SMBReader/README.md

 - DX12 unification and finish sample code for what I have currently (https://github.com/crypt4489/DirectX12-Stuff)
 - Add more math functionality (especially what is available in the PS2 repo (https://github.com/crypt4489/PS2-Development)
+- Create way to determine if barrier is actually needed.
 - Create deferred deletion queues and pool allocators for all gpu buffers to allow O(1) deletion and insertions
 - Move over to industry standard SPIR-V reflection as DX12 migrates to SPIR-V compilation
+- Create frame graph compiler instead of mixing execution with command compilation
 - Move shadow map assignment to GPU with priorities, adaptive tile resizing and allocation
 - GPU skinning and (at least initially) have GPU skinning be done with granny data (and eventually migrate to own implementation and conversion)
 - Finish materials and add PBR system and other blending and texture mapping techniques for effects